Need a Date of Death, Probate, or Estate Appraisal?

 Areas Served

-Services are provided throughout Alameda County and Contra Costa County, including the East Bay communities below:
+Services are provided throughout Alameda County, Contra Costa County, Santa Clara County, and additional California markets, including the surrounding Bay Area communities below:

 Need a Date of Death or Estate Appraisal?

 Call or email to discuss the property, effective date, and intended use of the appraisal.
-Whether you need a Date of Death appraisal, estate valuation, or retrospective appraisal in Alameda County or a Date of death appraisal in Contra Costa County, I can walk you through the process.
+Whether you need a Date of Death appraisal, estate valuation, a retrospective appraisal in Alameda County, a Date of Death appraisal in Contra Costa County, a probate appraisal in Santa Clara County, or a retrospective appraisal in San Mateo County, I can walk you through the process.

 Looking for more details?
 Learn more about Date of Death appraisals, step-up in basis, or visit the FAQ page.